-We previously interviewed atheist DeLisa McAdoo who explained why she decided to become an atheist after years of Christian indoctrination.
-Now from a male’s perspective on nontheism, Donald Wright, 65, answered the very same questions we gave McAdoo and he also offered some very bold and thought-provoking views on Christianity.
-Wright is the former deacon of a very popular Houston megachurch that found itself in the midst of a very nasty national scandal in the early 2000’s involving it’s very ‘happily’ married pastor and accusations of homosexuality.
+Donald Wright, 65, is a nontheist and has some very bold and thought-provoking views on Christianity.
+He is the former deacon of a very popular Houston megachurch that found itself in the midst of a very nasty national scandal in the early 2000’s involving it’s very happily married pastor and accusations of homosexuality.
 Even though the scandal which was daily fodder for the press, forced many congregants to leave the church, the pastor was asked to stay.
 Wright’s faith in the church at that point had been shaken and he found himself questioning the very core values of Christianity.

 50BOLD: Did something happen in your life that made you become a nontheist?